 Sometimes registered stakeholders ask for the scope of a guideline to be broadened (for example, to include additional aspects of care and support, an additional population, a wider age range or an additional setting).

 If the developer considers that a request to expand the scope would mean the guideline could not be completed on schedule, this should be discussed with NICE staff with responsibility for quality assurance.
 Sometimes lower‑priority areas are removed from the scope to keep the development work manageable.
 This is done in collaboration with the lead for any related quality standards.
 Suggestions that are clearly outside the original referral should not be included.

 All comments from registered stakeholders, and the actions taken by the developer and NICE in response to each comment, are clearly documented by the developer in a 'scope consultation table'.
 This is published on the NICE website with the final scope.
-The process for responding to comments from registered stakeholders should follow the principles described in section 10.2.
+The process for responding to comments from registered stakeholders should follow the principles described in the section on principles of responding to stakeholder comments in the chapter on the validation process for draft guidelines, and dealing with stakeholder comments.
 Comments received from non‑registered stakeholders and individuals are reviewed by the developer and NICE.
 A formal response is not given and these comments are not made available on the NICE website.

 NICE reserves the right to summarise and edit comments received during consultations, or not to publish them at all, if we consider the comments are too long, or publication would be unlawful or otherwise inappropriate.